gmalette/gmalette.github.io-src/_posts/2020-01-29-affordance-for-errors-pt1.md

 ### Ruby's Visibility Modifiers

-Theres an entire category of errors stemming from APIs allowing you to do the wrong thing, while seemingly doing the right thing.
+There's an entire category of errors stemming from APIs allowing you to do the wrong thing, while seemingly doing the right thing.

 Visibility modifiers (`private`, `protected`, `public`) are prime examples; they are the source of many mistakes, by newcomers's mismatched expectations and veterans's lapse of attention.
 To say nothing of the fact that `protected` means something different than in other languages, many devs make mistakes when it comes to singleton methods, often called "class methods".
 Here's an example: